Listed building renovations: What you need to know

 How can we help?

-At Squarepoint Surveyors, our team specialises in providing refurbishment and restoration advice to property clients in and around London.
+At Squarepoint Surveyors, our team of party wall surveyors, building surveyors and property experts specialise in providing refurbishment and restoration advice to property clients in and around London.
 In most cases, we will conduct a full Building Survey to understand the construction and condition of the property, before our architectural design team can draw up specifications and plans for submission to the relevant local authority.

 We pride ourselves on our ability to manage positive relationships with Conservation Officers in London and elsewhere to help us obtain the necessary permissions.
 Once the project has been approved, we offer our planning and project management expertise so that your project is completed on time, on budget and to your complete satisfaction.